bookofjoa/bookofjoa/Bookofjoa/chapters/relationships/chapter-22-when-relationships-end.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 23</span></h3>
-<p>The ultimate life forgives your ex-partner for their mistakes and shortcomings, not to excuse their behavior but to free yourself from the burden of ongoing resentment.</p>
+<p>Joa forgives your ex-partner for their mistakes and shortcomings, not to excuse their behavior but to free yourself from the burden of ongoing resentment.</p>
 </div>

 <div class="verse">